12 Ideas for Building Physician Relations

 5. Find Engagement Opportunities

-Build time the leadership team’s calendar for quarterly rounding in targeted practices.
+Build time on the leadership team’s calendar for quarterly rounding in targeted practices.
 These can include informal physician leaders who are less engaged.
-Set a goal to take them out for a cup of coffee weekly with the goal of learning more about them, their practice and points of mutual interest that will reveal opportunities to re-engage them.
+Set a goal to take them out for a cup of coffee weekly to learn more about them, their practice, and points of mutual interest that will reveal opportunities to re-engage them.
+By setting aside time for face-to-face interactions, leaders can gain valuable insights into the challenges and opportunities faced by physicians on the front lines.

 6. Involve the Physicians